-To reach the Telephone Line Link Trail, #27A, or "Link trail"; follow the paved course of Sabino road to the first tram stop.
-Just beyond the tram stop, a trail descends steeply into Sabino creek, below.
-Follow this trail and cross the creek at a convenient place.
-Just across the creek the Dam trail will be encountered, turn left take up its course for a 2/10ths of a mile walk northeast to the signed junction with the Link trail.
-Alternatively, follow the Dam trail from the Bear Canyon trail-head at the parking lot and avoid the road, altogether.
+Follow the paved course of Sabino road to the first tram stop.
+Just beyond the tram stop, a trail descends steeply into Sabino creek below.
+Follow this trail and cross the stream at a convenient place.
+Just across the creek, the Dam trail will be encountered, turn left take up its course for a 2/10ths of a mile walk northeast to the signed junction with the Link trail.
+Alternatively, follow the Dam trail from the Bear Canyon trailhead at the parking lot and avoid the road altogether.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.